One (Southeast Asian TV channel)

-ONE (formerly known as Sony ONE until 2020) is a Southeast Asian pay television channel owned by KC Global Media Asia.
-ONE is available in Malaysia, Singapore, and Indonesia.
-ONE was launched on 1 October 2010 at 21:00 SST (20:00 WIB).
+ONE (formerly known as Sony ONE until 2020) was a Southeast Asian pay television channel owned by KC Global Media Asia.
+ONE was available in Malaysia, Singapore, and Indonesia and was launched on 1 October 2010 at 21:00 SST (20:00 WIB).

-The channel's programming consists on Korean-language series and shows, provided by Seoul Broadcasting System (SBS) and as of most recent Munhwa Broadcasting Corporation (MBC) alongside Viu (linear TV rights for Viu Original K-dramas).
+The channel's programming consisted of Korean-language series and shows, provided by Seoul Broadcasting System (SBS) and as of most recent Munhwa Broadcasting Corporation (MBC) alongside Viu (linear TV rights for Viu Original K-dramas).
 ONE's programming is available subtitled in local languages on optional subtitle tracks, depending on the country of reception's market.
 From October 2017, the contents provided were only available on Singapore and Malaysia until 31 July 2020.

+History

+The channel launched in Malaysia on the Astro platform on 3 October 2010, entirely in HD.

+The channel was the most-watched foreign channel in Singapore and Malaysia in 2015.

 In January 2020, Sony Pictures Television sold the channel, along with the Southeast Asian channels Animax, GEM (joined March 2020), and AXN to KC Global Media.

+After 16 years of broadcasting, ONE ceased broadcasting on 1 July 2026.